cjteeter/cjteeter.github.io/_posts/2019-11-21-picks-and-predictions-2019-review.md

 ## Award Picks

-I was about as accurate as ever with my awards picks.
-I got one prediction correct.
+As is typically the case, I only got one of my awards picks correct.
 Here is the breakdown:

 #### American League